lowrycito/handbook/pages/study-manual-general-handbook-20-activities.md

   * Strengthen individuals and families.

-  * Help members participate in the work of salvation and exaltation (see 1.2).
+  * Help members participate in God’s work of salvation and exaltation (see 1.2).

 Some examples of Church activities include: